Erjon95/finalproject/README.md

 Running the app

 The index page can be viewed at "localhost:8080/."
-(The values of the "search" fields correspond to the values in the "event" table.)

 To register a new buyer, visit "localhost:8080/register-buyer."
 To edit the fields of a buyer, "visit localhost:8080/edit-buyer" after logging in, or click on the "edit" button in the "user info" section of the "account" page.